Elizabeth A. Baker

 Combining her love of electronics and keyboard instruments, Elizabeth embarked on a mission in 2015 to promote works for toy piano and electronics, using a setup that combines handmade microphones and hydrophones.
 Her original works have been hailed by the Orlando Weekly as “a sterling testimonial to her artistry that proves she’s not just an expert in the toy piano field but a pioneer.”
 In Fall 2015, Schoenhut Piano Company added Elizabeth A. Baker to their official artist roster.

 In Summer 2016, Elizabeth embarked on creating the score for a film project headed by the brilliant dancer-choreographer Helen Hansen French, which explores the experience of being an artist-mother.
 The Motherhood Project workshop, presented in relation to the film featured a live dance performance with Elizabeth accompanying Helen’s choreography with toy piano, electronics, and Indian harmonium, a keyboard instrument that rarely appears on the Western musical concert stage.
+With the support of her mover colleagues and friends, Kellie Harmon and Helen Hansen French, Elizabeth began incorporating movement in her own performances, adding new depth to her interdisciplinary practice.
 A sensitive improviser, with experience in a wide array of genres, Elizabeth is a frequent collaborator for Jim Ivy’s Tangled Bell Ensemble and other improvisational projects throughout Florida.

 Cellist Mikel Thomas, praised for “crystal clear” interpretations, currently resides in Tampa, Florida.
 Experienced in many different fields of music, he is frequently featured as a chamber musician, orchestral soloist, and in solo recitals.